-The public interest in greater data privacy is often misconstrued to mean that shoppers never want to share their information — our survey revealed this isn’t true.
-92% of customers would still hand over their data to a brand for the right reasons or benefits.
+And it’s not that shoppers don’t want to share their information — our survey actually revealed this isn’t true.
+In fact, 92% of customers would still hand over their data to a brand for the right reasons or benefits.
 Furthermore, shoppers aren’t withholding their information, but are more selective about with whom they share it.

-At the core of an Earned Data approach to marketing, there is a compelling value exchange.
-Earned Data is a customer-first strategy that seeks to obtain personal information directly from the customer with their permission to use it to improve their brand experience.
+Put simply, earned data is a customer-first strategic approach that seeks to obtain personal information directly from the customer with their permission to use it to improve their brand experience.
 Also known as zero-party data, it is rich and highly relevant information that can provide valuable and actionable insights.

-Most importantly, Earned Data is the best way to create a personalized experience for customers.
-Having better and more relevant data on a customer allows brands to create more personalized and relevant experiences.
-The better and more relevant customer experience, the more likely they will return and repeat it (and share more data).
+Most importantly, earned data is the best way to create a personalized experience for customers.
+And the better and more relevant customer experience, the more likely they will return and repeat it (and share more data).
 And so, the cycle continues.

 Value exchanges you are likely familiar with are rewards programs – where customers receive points, rewards, and level-up for spending.
 These programs can be considered one of the first value exchange models.